cypnk/Pages/README.md

 # Pages
 A single file request handler

 This is a directory content helper that builds on [Placeholder](https://github.com/cypnk/Placeholder), which allows for more than one page to be served with minimal intervention.
 Content is added to the /content folder, which also includes the default error files.
 Other static files such as images and JS are added to the /uploads folder.
 When a visitor reaches example.com/page, if page.html exists in the /content folder, it will be served.
-If *style.css* exists in the /uploads folder, it will also be served.
+If *style.css* exists in the /uploads folder, and it's referenced in page.html, it will also be served.
 Subfolders are supported in a similar manner.
 Add an *index.html* when creating a subfolder if you like.

 The default URL limit is 255 charcters, however this can be extended in *index.php*.